adomani/Syllabus/MA4N1/intro.md

 There are also web-based versions that can be used.

 To get a flavour of what the module entails, you can take a look at the [Natural Numbers Game](https://adam.math.hhu.de/#/g/hhu-adam/NNG4).
-The link takes you to the Lean 4 version.
+The link takes you to the Lean4 version.
 The original [Natural Numbers Game (Lean 3)](https://www.ma.imperial.ac.uk/~buzzard/xena/natural_number_game/) was developed by Kevin Buzzard and Mohammad Pedramfar.
 In fact, you are encouraged to play with it to see if this module might be a good choice for you!